ramizdundar/finch/README.md

 ./client
 ```

-At this point, you can explore the main functionality of the client, integrate
+At this point, you can explore the main function in the client, integrate
-your own code, or check out the tests.
+your own code, or check out the [testing](#testing).

 ## Testing